KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### RevSys After Party

-I walked down the block to the RevSys after-party at The Stave Bar.
+After ice cream, I walked down the block to the RevSys after-party at The Stave Bar.

 ![](pycon-us-2026-recap-images/revsys-after-party.jpg)
-This party is rocking!
+That party was rocking!
 I had a beautiful and tasty non-alcoholic Ginger Cooler (pictured on the bar): ginger syrup, pineapple juice, fresh lime juice, soda water

 ![](pycon-us-2026-recap-images/me-paolo-jeff-velda-frank.jpeg)
 The best of times... me with friends Paolo, Jeff, Velda, and Frank

 <!--
+Keith the ee Murray
+Sarah entzminger
 Keith comments
+Director of Python discord
+Python subreddit
 -->

 🔝 <sub>[**back to top**](#table-of-contents)</sub>